edalzell/statamic-powertools/README.md

-# SearchManager
+# PowerTool
-Recreate your Statamic Search index from the CP
+Recreate your Statamic Search index and clear your caches from the CP

 # Install
 1. Copy files to `addons` folder
 2. Add a widget to your CP Dashboard:
 ```
     -
-      type: SearchManager
+      type: PowerTools
       width: 33
 ```